Abdul Moyeen Khan

 Abdul Moyeen Khan (born 1 January 1947) is a Bangladesh Nationalist Party politician.
+He is the incumbent Minister for Local Government, Rural Development and Co-operatives since August 2026.
 He is a member of the current standing committee of the party.
 He served as the minister of state for planning, government of Bangladesh during 1993–1996, minister of information during 2001–2002 and the minister of science and information & communication technology (now renamed) during 2002–2006.
 He served as a member of the Bangladesh Parliament from 1991 until 2006.

 Early life

 Khan is the son of Abdul Momen Khan, formerly the top civil servant in Bangladesh (cabinet secretary) and a former Bangladesh Nationalist Party (BNP) politician, a founder member of BNP and the minister of food in the cabinet of President Ziaur Rahman.

-Khan graduated as a PhD from the University of Sussex in 1973.
+Khan completed his Higher Secondary education from Notre Dame College, Dhaka and graduated as a PhD from the University of Sussex in 1973.